openreplay/openreplay/apiv2/README.md

 ### uvicorn

 The API service is built on top of `uvicorn` HTTP server.
-We use `uvicorn` single entrypoint a function, that receive three ardiccguments:
+We use `uvicorn` single entrypoint: a function that receive three arguments:

-- `scope`, a dictionary representing the HTTP made by the frontend;
+- `scope`, a dictionary representing a part of what was sent by the
+  frontend: the HTTP request line, and headers;
-- `receive()`, a function that lazily read the body of an HTTP request;
+- `receive()`, a function that lazily read the body of an HTTP request also known as a generator of the HTTP requests body;
 - `send(dict)`, a function to reply to the user. `dict` follow a precise protocol documented in Python's ASGI standard specification.
-It is not useful to know the details for most use-cases such as JSON over HTTP response.
+As part of `orpy`, it is not useful to know the details for most use-cases such as JSON over HTTP response.

-Ninety-nine percent of the time:
+That is somewhat a lil complex...
+BUT ninety-nine percent of the time:

-#.
-The client will send an HTTP request with a JSON body that is smaller
-   than one 1MB, that is smaller than memory.
+1. The client will send an HTTP request with a JSON body that is smaller than one 1MB, in other words that is smaller than volatile memory.

-#.
-The HTTP request is dispatched based on the path component of the HTTP
-   request, that from the above HTTP text request `/folder/object-type/...`.
+2. The HTTP request is dispatched based on the path component of the HTTP request, that from the above HTTP text request `/folder/object-type/unique-identifier/...`

-   Note: Path patterns should build a well formed and nice tree: the root unfold into a couple of nodes, then each child unfold into more... taking into account type casting such as integer.
+   Note: Path patterns should build a well formed and nice tree: the root unfold into a couple of nodes, then each child unfold into a couple more, that may take into account type casting such as integer that may apply to unique identifiers.

-   Hence the core or uvicorn `scope` handler will match HTTP path using placehoders as known as routes.
+   Hence the core of uvicorn `scope` handler that is the function `orpy.base.orpy` will match HTTP path using placeholders, that is known routes.

-#.
-A route is identified with a HTTP method, a path pattern, and optionally
-   a pydantic Schema;
+3. A route is identified with a HTTP method, a path pattern, and optionally a pydantic Schema;

-#.
-A route should explicitly do three types of validations:
+4. A route should explicitly do three types of validations:

-   #.
+   a.
 Container validation e.g. the body is propery JSON, CSV, XML...
 This is
       most of the time done using a parser: if the parser succeed, then it is the good container.

-   #.
+   b.
 Schema validation e.g. using pydantic, or JSON Schema;

-   #.
-Shallow validation e.g. password, and confirmation match, password is strong
+   c.
+Shallow validation e.g. check that `password`, and
-      enough, the token is signed using the expected signature.
+	  `confirmation` are the same, check that `password` is strong enough, check that `token` is signed using the expected signature.

 	  Any validation that does not involve network, or disk io falls into that category.

-   #.
+   d.
 Deep validation e.g. while registring a new user, the e-mail must be unique.

       Note: sometime database transaction must span deep validation, and create, update, or delete.

    In case of validation error, the expected error code is 400 aka. bad request.

-#.
-The Request processing per-se; that may include one or more disk, or network io.
+5. The Request processing per-se; that may include one or more disk, or network io.
 Zero or more explicit database transactions may be necessary.
+That is known as "business logic" or "product", or "feature".

-#.
-Response generation
+6. Response generation

 ### orpy